Thom Hartmann: Business career

-Hartmann began his business career in the early 1970s while in his 20s, co-founding The Woodley Herber Company.
-Woodley Herber sold herbal products, potpourris and teas, and operated until 1978.
-During this time, Hartmann obtained three degrees in herbology and homeopathic medicine.
-Hartmann moved to New Hampshire to start The New England Salem Children's Village, which still operates in Rumney, New Hampshire.
-He was its Executive Director for five years, and on the board of directors for more than 25 years.
-NESCT's child-care model was based on the German Salem International organization, and through his affiliation with that group, he helped start international relief programs in Uganda, Colombia, Russia, Israel, India, Australia, and several other countries between 1979 and today.
+Hartmann began his business career in the early 1970s while in his 20s, co-founding the Woodley Herber Co., which sold herbal products, potpourris and teas, and operated until 1978.
+During this time, Hartmann obtained degrees in herbology and homeopathic medicine.
+Hartmann moved to New Hampshire to start the New England Salem Children's Village, which currently operates in Rumney, New Hampshire.
+He was its executive director for five years and served on the board of directors for more than 25 years.
+The childcare's model was based on the German Salem International organization.
+Through his affiliation with that group, he helped start international relief programs.

-Hartmann founded International Wholesale Travel and its retail subsidiary Sprayberry Travel in Atlanta in 1983, a business which in the intervening years generated over a quarter of a billion dollars in revenue.
-According to their website, Sprayberry Travel was lauded by the Wall Street Journal in 1984 as one of the early adopters of frequent travel programs analogous to the recent frequent flyer programs of the airline industry.
+Hartmann founded International Wholesale Travel and its retail subsidiary Sprayberry Travel in Atlanta in 1983, a business which in the intervening years generated over $250 million in revenue.
+According to their website, Sprayberry Travel was lauded by the Wall Street Journal in 1984 as an early adopter of frequent travel programs, analogous to airline-industry frequent-flyer programs.
 He sold his share in the business in 1986, and retired with his family to Germany to work with the international relief organization Salem International.
-In the late 1970s, he was a trainer in advertising and marketing for The American Marketing Centers (now defunct), and in 1987, after returning from Germany, founded the Atlanta advertising agency Chandler, MacDonald, Stout, Schneiderman & Poe, Inc., doing business as The Newsletter Factory.
-He sold his interest in that company in 1996, and re-retired to Vermont.
+In the late 1970s, he was a trainer in advertising and marketing for American Marketing Centers (now defunct), and in 1987, after returning from Germany, founded the Atlanta advertising agency Chandler, MacDonald, Stout, Schneiderman & Poe, Inc., doing business as the Newsletter Factory.
+He sold his interest in that company in 1996, and again retired to Vermont.